 The Plan maps (the planning maps) show overlays, zones, precincts and designations affecting land, water and airspace.
 They also show zone and Auckland-wide standards that have a spatial component to them such as the Height Variation Control or the Subdivision Variation Control.
+Qualifying matters in the urban environment are shown where a spatial component enables their identification.
 Additional maps for specific matters are also included within the text of the Plan.